-Students in the undergraduate programs of The New School for Public Engagement can choose from an exciting mix of innovative and traditional courses, many of which cross disciplinary boundaries.
+Undergraduates in the Bachelor's Program for Adults and Transfer Students can choose from an exciting mix of innovative and traditional courses, many of which cross disciplinary boundaries.

 New courses are developed every year by members of the faculty.
 Most subjects include one or more foundation courses.
 Transfer students work with a faculty advisor to decide whether their prior education enables them to bypass foundation course(s).

 General Education (Gen Ed) courses build core competencies that students need to succeed in college and continue with lifelong learning.
 These courses emphasize development of study habits, core knowledge, and basic research and writing skills.
 They are offered in a number of subjects and are open to all students.
-Students who enter an undergraduate program of NSPE with fewer than 24 transfer credits will be required to take certain general education courses.
+Students who enter the Bachelor's Program for Adults and Transfer Students with fewer than 24 transfer credits will be required to take certain general education courses.

 These related disciplines aim to elucidate the human condition in all corners of the globe.
 Anthropologists and sociologists study the range of dynamics that shape human diversity, linking the personal to the structural.
 They draw on a variety of analytical research methods, such as ethnography and demography, to fit the experiences of everyday life into the context of historical, economic, and political conditions.
 By examining the relationship between dominant norms and ideologies and individual beliefs and behaviors, anthropologists and sociologists strive to understand what brings us together and what tears us apart.